jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 This project has been supported by the Rowland Institute of Harvard, the National Science Foundation (IIS 0963668), the NSERC Banting Fellowship program, the NSERC Engage Program and by D-Wave Systems.

+..
+TODO: clean up references formatting, make it more consistent

 References
 ----------